-children who are in the care of a Local Authority or provided with accommodation by a Local Authority in the exercise of their social services functions at the time of making an application to the school; children who were previously looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order); and children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-2. Siblings: applicants with another child from the same family already at the school who is expected to be on the roll of the school in September 2024.
+children who are in the care of a Local Authority or provided with accommodation by a Local Authority in the exercise of their social services functions at the time of making an application to the school; children who were previously looked after, but ceased to be so because they were adopted (or became subject to a child arrangements

+Nearest stations Streatham Hill (rail) Bus routes 50, 57, 109, 118, 133, 159, 249, 250, 315, 333, 417 order or special guardianship order); and children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+2. Siblings: applicants with another child from the same family already at the school who is expected to be on the roll of the school in September 2025.
 'Sibling' is defined as a full, half or step brother or sister living at the same home address.
 It also includes an adopted or fostered child living at the same home address and dependent on the same primary carer.
-3. Medical and/or social reasons: applicants must provide at least two pieces of written evidence of professional support which should be submitted, with the Supplementary Information Form, direct to the school before the deadline.
-Applications must set out the particular reasons Dunraven School The Elmgreen School why Dunraven School is the most suitable school and what difficulties would occur if the child had to go elsewhere.
+3. Medical and/or social reasons:

+applicants must provide at least two pieces of written evidence of professional support which should be submitted, with the Supplementary Information Form, direct to the school before the deadline.
+Applications must set out the particular reasons why Dunraven School is the most suitable school and what difficulties would occur if the child had to go elsewhere.
 Any such applications will be considered objectively by the admissions committee of the school based on the evidence provided.

-4. Children of staff at the school:
+4. Children of staff at the

+school: applications for children of staff at the school.
+The member of staff must be employed by Dunraven Educational Trust for a minimum of 0.6 full-time equivalent (21 hours support staff/16.5 hours teaching staff) and either have been employed at the school

+Dunraven School

+The Elmgreen School

-applications for children of staff at the school.
-The member of staff must be employed by Dunraven Educational Trust for a minimum of 0.6fte (21 hours support staff / 16.5 hours teaching staff) and either have been employed at the school for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2020) or have been recruited to fill a vacant post at the school for which there is a demonstrable skill shortage.
+for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2021) or have been recruited to fill a vacant post at the school for which there is a demonstrable skill shortage.
 5. Distance: proximity of the child's home to the school, measured using a straight line from the home address (as identified by the mapping software) to the South Site entrance, 94-98 Leigham Court Road, London SW16 2QB, with those living nearest accorded the highest priority.
 For full definitions of all of the above criteria, please refer to the school's admissions policy.
 In the eventuality of insufficient applicants for places in any ability band, unfilled places will be offered to the adjacent ability bands alternating between higher and lower ability bands where applicants exist.
 Appeal arrangements Unsuccessful applicants will have the right to appeal against the decision to an Independent Appeal Panel established under the School Standards and Framework Act 1998.
 For further details, please contact the Admissions Office at the school.
 For further information and the prospectus please see our website dunraven.org.uk